Látrabjarg, by Tanja Geis

 Westfjords 2015, Guiding a group along an edge, theirs and the lands.
 Photo by Jay Simpson

 When you employ a wilderness guide, you are buying their experience.
 You are being held in your interaction with the wild but loosely enough so that you can find your own edge, which will inevitably fall well within the boundaries of your guides' experiences.
-Good guides share their way of interacting with place, their lens become yours, an invitation to explore, play and learn through their amassed experience and passion.
+Good guides share their way of interacting with place, their lens becomes yours, an invitation to explore, play and learn through their amassed experience and passion.

 After attempting a thick fog mountain crossing, we met the group's limit, retreated and took a lower route.
 Photo by Tanja Geis.